braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/faq.md

 When a user starts a session, Braze checks if changes have been made to any in-app messages that they are eligible for and updates them accordingly.
 So if the expiration has changed and they log a session, then the in-app message is sent to the device with the updated information.

-### How do I set up Quiet Hours for an in-app message campaign?
+### How do i set up quiet hours for an in-app message campaign?

 The Quiet Hours feature isn't available for use with in-app message campaigns.
 This feature is used to prevent messages from being sent to your users during specific hours.
 For in-app message campaigns, your users will only receive in-app messages if they are active within the app.